SmoothWAN/SmoothWAN-docs/docs/index.md

 - Raspberry Pi 4 / Pi 400
 - GL.iNet Flint and Slate AX

+For running on other hardware or existing OpenWrt users you can use the unofficial installer [here](https://github.com/TalalMash/Unofficial-Speedify-Installer-For-OpenWrt)

 *Use cases*

 - Build a reliable internet access using multiple WANs for seamless failover, lossless and bonded speeds terminating over a single IP address.